denoland/fresh/docs/latest/examples/migrating-to-tailwind.md

 the box.
 When you create a new Fresh project, checking the Tailwind CSS option will now install the Tailwind CSS plugin instead of twind like it did before.

+## Requirements before migrating

+The tailwind plugin requires Fresh's
+[ahead of time builds](/docs/concepts/ahead-of-time-builds) to be set up, otherwise it won't work.
+Make sure to switch your projects to ahead of time builds in your project before continuing this guide.
+If your project is already configured to use ahead of time builds, then you're good to go.

 ## Migrating to Tailwind CSS

 1. Create a `<project>/tailwind.config.ts` file in your project folder: